monesma/flashloans-detector/README.md

 2 - Improving the severity criteria would be useful to adjust the severity according to the exact amount of the Flash Loan or the number of indicators detected.
 For example, if an extremely high amount is detected but only one test has been triggered, the severity could be adjusted to reflect the seriousness of the situation.

 3 - Apply a Real-time alerts for applications in production, it can be useful to send real-time alerts (for example, via a webhook or notification) if a certain severity threshold is reached.

+4 - Add as many known signatures as possible as flash loans smart contract signatures to increase detection accuracy (perhaps there is a dataset).

+5 - In this POC, I have analysed whether they are ERC20 or ERC721 smart contracts, which allows us to filter out a certain number of potential false positives.
+We can see that some contracts don't comply with any of these standards, so it's difficult to identify whether they are flash-loans and so I've extracted them into a smart contract category for analysis.